-In this test we discovered that adding a dozen testimonials to an online sales letter produced 2.66 times as many sales as a version without testimonials.
+In one conversion experiment, we discovered that adding a dozen testimonials to an online sales letter produced 2.66 times as many sales as a version without testimonials.

 That being said, there is a right way and a wrong way to do testimonials.

 The most compelling testimonials focus on proving your point-of-difference benefits.
 In other words, they will support your strongest differentiating benefits, not just say nice things about you.